yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

 ````

-## Computing attention weights
+## Building a high-level intuition of what we need

-### Building a high-level intuition of what we need
+### What if we had infinite compute power?

 As I mentioned above, what we really want to answer is: "for every input token, what information does it draw from every other token?"
-That question has nuance, and as you'll recall from [my overview](#vectors-are-nuance), nuance means vectors --- or matrices.
+That question has nuance, and as you'll recall from [the earlier overview](#vectors-are-nuance), nuance means vectors --- or matrices.

 If we have $n$ input embeddings, and each can attend to every other (including itself), we can visualize attention as an $n \times n$ grid: